 Here is how our process works.
 First of all, we provide expert consulting on your concrete floor needs.
 This includes identifying operations which will be performed in your areas, and a detailed needs analysis.
 If this is new construction, we shall help with floor specifications.
 For renovation, we survey the existing slab, and determine means of removal and prep of existing surfaces.
 We determination the time allotted for the construction, potential critical path issues, and setup an installation schedule.

 Your EPF project team consists of a project manager, a site manager, team leaders, and 6-12 flooring technicians.
 We control all aspects of the project.
 There are no sub-contractors or third parties involved.
 Our team follows rigid installation checklists, developed from over 30 years of food and beverage processing experience.
 With over $1million invested in special surface prep and installation equipment, you can rest assured that your project will be done once, done right!

 Check out the advantages we offer, over our competition !

-For more information, including the color availability, technical properties, or other properties of our SQF approved flooring, or any of our systems, please contact the technical support team at our office, or call us at 1.800.808.7773
+For more information, including the color availability, technical properties, or other properties of our SQF approved flooring, please contact a project consultant at 1.800.808.7773